 ITEM AGENDA RESOLUTION FOR AGAINST Ordinary Business 1.
-Receive the Audited Financial Statements for the financial year ended 30 June 2013 together with the Reports of the Directors and Auditors thereon.
-2. Approval on the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2013.
+Receive the Audited Financial Statements for the financial year ended 30 June 2014 together with the Reports of the Directors and Auditors thereon.
+2. Approval on the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2014.
 1 3.
-Approval on the payment of Directors' fees for the financial year ended 30 June 2013.
+Approval on the payment of Directors' fees for the financial year ended 30 June 2014.
 2 4.
-Re-election of Mohd Shafek Bin Isa as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
-3 5 (i).
-Re-election of Chen Sung Fang as Director of the Company pursuant to Article 80 of the Company's Articles of Association.
-4 5 (ii).
-Re-election of Lim Kah Poon as Director of the Company pursuant to Article 80 of the Company's Articles of Association.
-5 6.
+Re-election of Tong Chin Hen as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
+3 5.
 Re-appointment of Messrs HLB Ler Lum as Auditors and authorise the Directors to fix their remuneration.
-6 Special Business 7.
+4 Special Business 6.
 Authority to the Directors to Issue Shares pursuant to Section 132D of the Companies Act, 1965.
-7 8.
+5 7.
 Proposed Renewal of Share Buy-Back Mandate.
-8
+6